Pokémon Emerald: Critical reception

 Pokémon Emerald received generally positive reception and holds aggregate scores of 76/100 and 76.65% on Metacritic and GameRankings respectively.
 It received an award for excellence at the ninth annual CESA game awards.
 IGN's Craig Harris stated that while he was not enthused by Emerald, he admitted that it was a solid game and that it was the best version to get for people who hadn't played Ruby or Sapphire yet.
 1UP.com's Christian Nutt felt that it was the definitive version of Pokémon at the time yet was also a rehash.
 GameSpy's Phil Theobald felt that it was a good game in its own right but felt like the same game as Ruby and Sapphire.
 GameSpot's Ryan Davis noted that it was a quality experience despite being similar to Ruby and Sapphire and that hardcore fans may appreciate its changes.
 Eurogamer's Corey Brotherson felt that it was a good game in its own right but was lacking in compelling additions.
 He added however that it was a better game for players new to the series.
 Nintendo Life's Laurie Blake performed a retroactive review of Emerald; she felt that the Pokémon games have aged well but still feel like they did in 1996.
 She further stated that the similarities between it and Ruby and Sapphire prevented it from being a must-have while still being good.
-Allgame's Julia Reges felt that the game had a lot of value for younger players but that older players may be disinterested.
+Allgame's Julia Reges felt that the game had a lot of value for younger players but that older players may be uninterested.
 She compared Nintendo's remakes of the Pokémon games to the various Star Wars remakes.

 IGN's Audrey Drake praised the game for utilizing both of the villain groups and called it a "marked departure" from Ruby and Sapphire.
 She felt that the ability to re-battle Gym Leaders created an "exciting challenge" for players.
 She also included Emerald, alongside Ruby and Sapphire, in a list of Game Boy Advance games that she wanted to see on the Nintendo 3DS' eShop.
 1UP.com's IGN's Lucas M. Thomas bemoaned the fact that he had to play through the whole game before he could play the Battle Frontier.
 Jeremy Parish listed Emerald as one of the best games to bring onto a plane.
 Fellow 1UP.com editor Kat Bailey included it in her list of remakes that "left the originals in the dust".
 She praised the Battle Frontier and its fixes for flaws found in Ruby and Sapphire.